sfield2/Peace-EcologcialSustainability-Paradox/README.md

 This directory contains code written in R for all analyses, and a directory for all data used, in:

  D. Marcantonio and S. Field.
 2025.
-THe Peace adn Ecological Sustainability Paradox
+The Peace and Ecological Sustainability Paradox.
+Submitted to Communications Earth & Environment

 ## Data